-Analysing the percentage contribution of the three main nutrients carbohydrates, fat and protein to the total available energy over the past two decades, it can be seen that there was a definite decline in the proportion of energy from carbohydrates, while an increase in the percentage contribution of fat was observed (Table 11, Figure 14).
-These changes are particularly evident from the 1980's.
+Analyzing the percentage contribution of the three main nutrients carbohydrates, fat and protein to the total available energy over past two decades, it can be seen that there was a definite decline in the proportion of energy from carbohydrates, while an increase in the percentage contribution of fat was observed (Table 11, Figure 14).
+These changes are particularly evident from the 1980s.
 No major change in the proportion of energy supplied by proteins was observed.
-However, there has been a definite shift towards an increased availability of animal protein, especially from fish, meat, milk and eggs.
+However, there has been a definite shift towards an increased availability of animal protein, especially from fish, milk, meat and eggs.